Achieve both an MBBS and BSc qualification in this dual award degree, with direct contact with patients from the very start.

 Imperial’s Faculty of Medicine is one of the largest in Europe, with medical campuses across north and west London and partnerships with a wide range of NHS Trusts, hospitals and clinics.
 In response to several drivers for change, including updated GMC guidance, technological development in education and healthcare, the planned Medical Licensing Assessment (MLA) and expectations of medical practice within the NHS of the future, a review of the MBBS programme has been undertaken and a new curriculum developed.

 Our teaching is enriched by our internationally competitive research and clinical expertise, so you’ll be learning at the very cutting edge of the subject.
 We deliver the course through a range of innovative and traditional teaching methods, including lectures, small group teaching, computer workshops, laboratory classes and problem-based learning.

-During your fourth year you will work towards the BSc by completing a series of modules and a supervised research project or specialist course in a scientific/medical subject of your choice.
+During phase two, you will work towards the BSc by completing a series of modules and a supervised research project in a scientific/medical subject of your choice.

 This gives you the chance to develop your scientific knowledge and research skills, as well as expose you to research at the cutting edge of the field.

 In phase three, students will build on the knowledge, skills and behaviours developed in the first four years of the MBBS.
 In hospital and community settings, students will experience how clinical teams work together to deliver patient care from beginning to the end of life.
 Throughout phase three, significant emphasis will be placed on preparing students for clinical practice.

 Exceptional students may be offered the opportunity to include a PhD as part of their course.

 You will graduate with a primary medical qualification, which entitles you to provisional registration with the General Medical Council and license to practice in approved Foundation Year 1 posts (see Careers below).